xblain/kingpin-bot/README.md

 ## Roadmap

+- Optimize phone component as it was built pretty sloppy

 - Fix and recreate database up to previous state

-- Move database code from psycopg2 to asyncpg for async functionality and better optimization
+- Move database code from psycopg2 to asyncpg for async functionality, better optimization and remove functions that do the same thing

-- Optimize all code as a lot of it was built pretty sloppy

 - Repair all functionality to previous state